Jeff Flake: U.S. ambassador to Turkey

 After Joe Biden was elected president in 2020, Flake was seen as a contender for a job as an ambassador in Biden's administration, along with several other moderate Republicans who were close with Biden.
 In June 2021, it was reported that Biden was set to offer Flake a position as the United States ambassador to New Zealand and Samoa.
 Flake reportedly denied the rumor.
 Flake was officially nominated by Biden to be the United States Ambassador to Turkey on July 13, 2021.
 On September 28, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 On October 26, 2021, Flake was confirmed by the Senate by voice vote.
 Flake was sworn in on December 10, 2021.
 He resigned in September 2024.

 Political positions

-Jeff Flake has used the phrase "traditionally conservative Republican" to describe his political preference.
+Flake has used the phrase "traditionally conservative Republican" to describe his political preference.
 The non-partisan National Journal published an analysis of his 2013 voting record and gave him a composite ideological score of 65% conservative and 35% liberal.
 The New York Times used an analysis of the Senate's ideological composition and ranked Flake as the fourth most conservative Senator in 2017.
 The American Conservative Union gives Flake a lifetime 93% conservative score and the fiscally conservative Americans for Prosperity gave Flake a 98% lifetime score; the American Civil Liberties Union, an organization focused on civil rights and liberties, gave Flake a 53% rating in 2014 and a 35% rating in 2016.
 NumbersUSA, a group that supports immigration restriction gave Flake an F (14%) during the 115th congress.